 2. Look for key technology features.
 Modern hearing aids have sophisticated processors that can help you hear soft sounds in front of you, while also reducing background distractions and keeping loud noises at a comfortable level.
 With Bluetooth compatibility, you may be able to take phone calls or stream TV audio through your hearing aids — making it easier than ever to stay connected to your environment.

-Some insurance plans, including employer-sponsored and Medicare Advantage plans, may cover some or all of the cost of hearing aids to help make treatment and support more affordable.
-Check with your health plan to see what coverage may be available.
+3. Check your coverage for hearing aids.
+Some insurance plans, including those through an employer or Medicare Advantage, may cover some or all the cost of prescription hearing aids to help make treatment and support more affordable.
+UnitedHealthcare enables people with and without health insurance to access significant savings on prescription and OTC hearing aids.
+Check with your health plan to see which options may be available to you.

 4. Evaluate virtual care options.
 If you have hearing test results, you may be able to order custom-programmed, prescription hearing aids and use virtual hearing care options for remote fitting and ongoing support.
 This may help you avoid the need for multiple in-person appointments with hearing professionals.

 5. Have reasonable expectations.
 If you are using hearing aids for the first time, it may take a few weeks to become comfortable with them.
 Remember to be patient as you adjust to sounds that you may not have heard in years.
 Hearing aids also can’t completely restore normal hearing or eliminate all background noise.
 However, studies have shown that people who treat their hearing loss often report significant improvements in overall quality of life.

 Worth noting: UnitedHealthcare is now administering AARP® Hearing Solutions™ to help make it easier and more affordable for millions of Americans to buy prescription and OTC hearing aids.